 Ah, the Sunshine State.
 Whether you love Florida for Disney, spring training, Art Basel or the Keys, you’ve probably thought about moving there, especially on a cold winter day in another state.
 Florida is a popular destination for retirees for a reason.
-The warm weather and the low taxes make it an appealing place to live.
-How affordable is Florida?
+Cities like Jacksonville house some of the top financial advisors in the state, not to mention the warm weather and low taxes.
+But just how affordable is Florida?
 Let’s take a look.

 Home Prices in Florida

 Florida was hit hard by the housing market crash.
 The state suffered a high rate of foreclosure and home values took a dive.
 Florida is recovering, though, as you can see in the chart below.

 Today, if you want to buy a home in Florida, the average sales price is $200,000 according to realtor.com.
 But home prices vary greatly by county.
 According to zillow.com, the median sales price in Monroe County is $409,000, while the median sales price in Hardee County is just $50,000.

 Check out the chart below to see how the average home value in Florida has fluctuated over the years.
 It fell from $252,000 in 2006 to $126,000 in 2011.
 It has since rebounded to $179,000 in 2015.

 Our list of the top banks in Florida may offer some great mortgage and banking opportunities for new and existing residents alike.